Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Canonical transformation in the extended phase space

-Let us summarize up to this point.
-We begin with the standard description of the system in the phase space with coordinates $(q,p)$.
-Due to the Hamiltonian $H(q,p,t)$ is time-dependent, we enlarge the phase space by adding two additional degrees of freedom, $\tilde{t}$ and $p_{\tilde{t}}$.
-This enlarging of the phase space allows us to consider a canonical transformation which is not only time-dependent but also $p_{\tilde{t}}$-dependent.
-The aim is to transfer the time-dependency of the Hamilton equations into the coefficients of this canonical transformation rendering the final Hamilton equations time-independent.
+To summarize, we begin with the standard description of the system in the phase space with coordinates $(q,p)$.
+Due to the Hamiltonian $H(q,p,t)$ being time-dependent, we enlarge the phase space by adding two additional degrees of freedom: $\tilde{t}$ and $p_{\tilde{t}}$.
+This enlarging of the phase space allows us to consider a canonical transformation that is not only time-dependent but it is also $p_{\tilde{t}}$-dependent.
+The aim is to ``transfer'' the time-dependence of the Hamilton equations to the coefficients of this canonical transformation, rendering the final Hamilton equations time-independent.
 As a result, we obtain three auxiliary equations given in (\ref{EnergyCL}).
-The first two of them can be easily solved while the third gives rise to the equation (\ref{EqforA}), which is a generalization of the auxiliary equation (\ref{AuxLewis}).
-The final outcomes of this procedure are the Hamilton equations given by (\ref{NewHEq}) with a time-independent Hamiltonian given by the Lewis invariant (\ref{NEWHamil}).
-Of course, this is the main result of this section together with the derivation of the boundary term in (\ref{NewS}).
-Notably, the Lewis invariant $I(Q,P)$ is also the gauge invariant observable.
-A different election for the gauge (another reparametrization) gives the same invariant.
-The boundary term is absent in previous classical analysis given by Struckmeier et al. \cite{struckmeier2001invariants} and we argue that it plays an important role in the quantization of such systems as we will see in the next section.
-Additionally, we obtained a Hamiltonian system described by $\tilde{I}(Q,\tilde{P},T)$ which, although is a time-dependent Hamiltonian, is canonically related with the Lewis invariant system.
+The first two of them can be easily solved, while the third gives rise to the Equation (\ref{EqforA}), which is a generalization of the auxiliary Equation (\ref{AuxLewis}).
+The final outcomes of this procedure are the Hamilton equations given by (\ref{NewHEq}).